 - Curled lashes help make any back to school makeup look sophisticated (and who doesn’t want longer lashes?).
 But did you know curling your lashes can help you appear wider awake too?
 It’s true!
 Invest in a good eyelash curler and remember to curl your lashes before you apply mascara (or you risk lash damage).

 - Shopping for the perfect mascara for school?
 Stick to the natural color of your eyelashes.
 If you have dark hair, you’ll want black or dark brown mascara.
 Light hair?
-Try lighter brown hues.
+Try lighter brown or even beige.

 - Avoid overly dramatizing or clumping up your lashes.
 Apply one or two coats of mascara.
 I find a sheer layer looks very natural for school.
 And if you do accidentally clump your lashes, an eyelash comb helps tease them apart.